itsBuggingMe/Frent/docs/docs/getting-started.md

 > [!CAUTION]
 > Frent is still in beta.

+> [!WARNING]
+> You will need to enable prerelease to see the package in many UIs.

 ```pwsh
 dotnet add package Frent --version 0.5.4-beta
 ```

-*Note: You will need to enable prerelease to see the package in many UIs.*
 *Note: Unity requires a [different package](https://itsbuggingme.github.io/Frent/docs/unity.html)*

 ## Creating a World